fletcher-cat/Squidward-Customization/README.md

 To download, go here: https://github.com/fletcher-cat/Squidward-Customization/releases

 Click the .zip file and extract.
+The 'assets' folder and the .exe file must be in the same folder.

 Then you simply run the .exe and let Squidward handle the rest.